suhan-paradkar/java-in-termux/README.md

 # Sorry!
-But due to comments from Termux moderators I have to close this repo.
+But due to comments from Termux moderators, I have to close this repo.